litegraphdb/readme.io/reference/Nodes/overview-4.md

 ## Structure

-Nodeobjects have the following structure:
+Node objects have the following structure:

 ```json
 {